Cobrand/mpv-rs/README.md

 mpv is globally licensed under GPLv2+
-(see [here](https://github.com/mpv-player/mpv#license)), but this crate is licensed under the zlib license.
+(see [here](https://github.com/mpv-player/mpv#license)), but this crate is licensed under the MIT/Apache-2.0 (at your option).

-Relicensing is possible if it can be properly justified for whatever reason.